 In fact, every molecule in the universe would be captured in this block, including those that make up your body for a part of their billion year journeys.
 From this particular dimension, the "Block Universe" as it's known, time does not exist, other than as these trails encased across stretches of space, which are sometimes called 'World Lines.'

-“The world lines of everything that existed or will exist -- past, present and future -- would be etched within such a cosmic crystal ball,” wrote Paul Kalpern in "The Quantum Labyrinth: How Richard Feynman and John Wheeler Revolutionized Time and Reality," a 2017 book.
+“The world lines of everything that existed or will exist -- past, present and future -- would be etched within such a cosmic crystal ball,” Kalpern wrote.
 “Time would seem as frozen as a block of ice, because it would already be foreseen.”
+From a distance, this block universe may look smooth and calm, but closer up it appears more "turbulent and frothy."

 The problem is one of what Einstein called “spooky action at a distance,” or why when you wiggle one electron (or set the “spin”) another one would wiggle instantaneously -- no matter how far away from one another the two are.
 This occurrence proves that quantum physics is inherently non-local, meaning it operates outside the classical laws of cause and effect, where information can move faster than the speed of light.